neuropsychology/NeuroKit.py/docs/tutorials/Bio.rst

 ``df`` contains 2.5 minutes of data recorded at 100Hz (2.5 x 60 x 100 =
 15000 data points).
 There are 4 channels, EDA, ECG, RSP and the Photosensor used to localize events.
-In the present case, there is four events, corresponding to emotionally negative and neutral pictures presented for 3 seconds.
+In the present case, there are four events, corresponding to emotionally negative and neutral pictures presented for 3 seconds.